 While she was sick, Gonzalez Szigriszt decided it was time to land a spot at her top film school, the one she had given up on years prior, to finally pursue filmmaking.
 After applying again, and taking the dreaded exam, she was accepted, and for the two years she was sick, she wrote scripts as part of the screenwriting program.

 “And then I bought a ticket to LA,” Gonzalez Szigriszt said.
-“That was the day I decided I was going to survive.”
+“That was the day I decided I was going to really pursue my dreams.”

-She had her last major operation in the summer of 2011.
-With her stitches still healing, she boarded a plane on her birthday, September 3rd, and headed to the City of Angels.
+In the summer of 2011, she boarded a plane on her birthday, September 3rd, and headed to the City of Angels.

 Gonzalez Szigriszt likes to say she’s lived the lives of 70 people.